They were the one, and you made a huge mistake. Not all is lost; you can still get them back - and keep them.

 Your ex might be on high alert.
 If they pick up on desperation or any form of deceit, it could ruin your chances of getting back together.
 This is why step 3 is so important.
 It's crucial that you actually use the time apart to reflect and work on yourself.

 If you've been working on yourself and prioritizing your mental and physical health, the first time you meet with your ex should work in your favor.
-There's a great chance that your ex will find your confidence and positive energy irresistible.
+There's a great chance that your ex will find your body language and positive energy irresistible.

 Subconsciously, seeing this new improved version of you will position you as a potential romantic interest.
 You won't represent failure, you'll represent potential.